-Is “across” Capitalized in a Title?
-Quick Answer
+Is "Across" Capitalized in a Title?

 Ever found yourself puzzled when trying to perfect your title for that all-important paper or article?
 Wondering whether the word 'across' deserves a capital letter?
 You're not alone in this quest for immaculate capitalization.
 Capital letters can be tricky, and each style guide has its own set of rules.
 Whether it's Chicago, MLA, APA, or AP standards you're following, understanding how to properly capitalize words like 'across' in your titles can make or break the professional look of your writing.
 In the following paragraphs, discover the secrets to mastering title capitalization and ensure your headings stand out for all the right reasons.